Good Trouble Academy (GTA)

 The Good Trouble Academy (GTA) is a chance for students affiliated with John R. Lewis College to be honored for participating in experiential and academic opportunities relating to our college theme of Social Justice and Community.
 Learn more below and in this digital GTA brochure!

-For JRLC affiliates graduating in the 2023-2024 academic year, you will receive an email invitation to our Good Trouble Academy Canvas Course*.
-All you need to do to be considered for the certificate is review the Canvas course at your own pace and submit ONE reflection in the course based on this prompt, by Sunday, May 5th, 2024.
-We estimate this should take 1-2 hours to complete, depending on how long it takes you to read/write your reflection.
-For JRLC affiliates graduating in future years, you will receive a Canvas Course invite in Fall 2024 after we revise the course and update the requirements.
+For JRLC affiliates graduating in the 2024-2025 academic year, you will receive an email invitation to our Good Trouble Academy Canvas Course*.
+All you need to do to be considered for the certificate is review the Canvas course at your own pace and submit the following two assignments by Sunday, May 4, 2025:

 What is the GTA?

-- Students are change makers
+1. Students are change makers

-- Commitment to justice
+2. Commitment to justice

-- Courageous and interconnected community
+3. Courageous and interconnected community

-- Empowering engagement
+4. Empowering engagement

-- Sustaining oneself in the struggle
+5. Sustaining oneself in the struggle

 How is the GTA beneficial to me?